-The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 3,949 bags yesterday; to register these stocks at 2,089,150 bags.
-There was meanwhile a larger in volume 9,399 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 22,623 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange with the exchange were seen to decrease by 1,100 bags on Friday; to register these stocks at 1,271,092 bags.
+There was meanwhile, a similar in volume 1,007 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 5,363 bags.

-The commodity markets had a better day yesterday and with many markets seemingly having bottomed out, to see the overall macro commodity index steady for the day.
-The Oil, Natural Gas, Sugar, Cocoa, Copper and Soybean markets had a day of buoyancy and the Orange Juice market was steady, while the Coffee, Cotton, Wheat, Corn, Gold, Silver and Platinum markets had a softer day’s trade.
-The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets is 0.05% higher to see this Index registered at 385.77.
-The day starts with the U.S. Dollar near to steady and selling at 1.570 to Sterling and 1.147 to the Euro, while North Sea Oil is near to steady in early trade and is selling at 41.75 per barrel.
+The commodity markets along with the equity markets and with some renewed muscle for the U.S. dollar that came with fresh U.S. interest rate hike speculation, had a soft day on Friday.
+While with the decline in Oil markets contributing rather aggressively, the overall macro commodity index took a softer track for the day.
+The Orange Juice, Corn and Soybean markets nevertheless had a day of buoyancy, while the Oil, New York Coffee and Cocoa markets had a very soft day and the Natural Gas, Sugar, London robusta Coffee, Cotton, Copper, Wheat, Gold and Silver markets had a softer day’s trade.
+The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets is 1.11% higher; to see this Index registered at 418.60.
+The day starts with the U.S. dollar near to steady in early trade and trading at 1.327 to Sterling and 1.124 to the Euro, while North Sea Oil is tending softer in early trade and trading at 46.80 per barrel.

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.